Audiovisual Material

 Formats that are Invalid for IIIF Manifests

-Projects may be created with audiovisual material from the following sources.
-However, while AVAnnotate supports these audiovisual file formats, the below formats will not be reflected in the IIIF manifests associated with events from Youtube, Facebook, Vimeo, and others.
-These file types will appear in published projects but will not appear in the associated IIIF manifests.
+Projects can be created using audiovisual material from the following sources.
+These file types will be visible in published AVAnnotate projects but will not appear in the associated IIIF manifests.

 Video